Beginnings of BoneGames

 Send general comments to info-at-bonegames.com.

 About the Founders

-Joshua Howard currently lives and works in the Los Angeles area, helping teams ship great stuff for Riot Games.
+Joshua Howard currently lives and works in the Seattle area, helping teams do great stuff at Microsoft.
 Joshua has been gaming in one form or another for over 30 years and has always been a fan of rules, rule systems, and game design.